cms-opendata-workshop/workshop-lesson-root/_episodes/03-root-and-pyroot.md

 ### ROOT scripts

 A unique feature of ROOT is the possibility to use C++ scripts, also called "ROOT macros".
 A ROOT script contains valid C++ code and uses as entrypoint a function with the same name as the script.
 Let's take as example the file `myScript.C` with the following content.
-Let's create it with an editor:

 ```cpp
 void myScript() {